Which place is cheaper, Sarasota or Key West?

 When we compare the travel costs of actual travelers between Key West and Sarasota, we can see that Key West is more expensive.
 And not only is Sarasota much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Sarasota would let you spend less money overall.
 Or, you could decide to spend more money in Sarasota and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Key West would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Key West than you might in Sarasota.

-Sarasota is bigger, and its population is about 2.2 times larger than the population of Key West.
-When comparing the population of Key West vs. Sarasota, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Sarasota has a larger population, and is about 2 times larger than the population of Key West.
+When comparing the sizes of Key West and Sarasota, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.